 This modern chipper offers one of the best oyster deals to be had in London - half a dozen Maldon oysters, freshly shucked for £8.95.

-London Shell Co - Dorset estuary oysters are £2.50 each on the lunch menu of this narrowboat restaurant.
+London Shell Co - Dorset estuary oysters are £2.50 each at their permanent mooring The Grand Duchess at Paddington basin.

 Chiltern Firehouse: Check out the courtyard of the A-list hangout for their popular oyster cart.
 It serves three types of oyster daily, two British and one French.
 Maldon and West Mersea Rock oysters from Essex are on the menu at the moment as well as Loch Ryan, Fal and Belon Natives.